 Contrary to popular belief, dogs and cats CAN be pals!
 The key is patience and calm.

 The more anxious or upset you get, the more it will escalate the dog’s excitement – they’ll think it’s a fun game!
 Follow the above steps but be aware that dogs may still try to chase cats at first because they want to play and investigate.
 As long as they don’t display aggression and your cat has an easy escape route and place to hide, don’t worry – they should sort themselves out.
+However, if the dog seems at all aggressive or attempts to bite the cat, separate them immediately.
 Just be patient and keep trying but don’t force the issue.

 Stay calm: Cats may well look a bit freaked out or run away, and the new dog might try to play, but it’s normal.
 Just discourage him/her gently.
 If he/she is interested, go with them to see the cats – pulling them back on the lead can only excite them more and make them see cats as a ‘forbidden pleasure’.

 Boundaries: More often than not, cats will quickly teach boundaries to a dog with a few hisses or a paw to the snout.
 Let the cats set the pace – don’t hold them or crate them; they will decide if they’re ok or if they want to step away from the situation!
 Eventually their curiosity will draw them back.
 Make sure their food is out of reach of dogs.